songlaa/webshell-env/README.md

        - mystudent.<domain>
 ```

 `<secretname>`: you have to make sure that this secrets exists in your Namespace.
-This Helm Chart does not create a Secret for you
+This Helm Chart does not create a TLS Secret/Certificate for you.

 ```bash
 helm upgrade --install --namespace mystudent webhell ./deploy/charts/webshell -f values.yaml